kqsy/GiveMeBadge2/README.md

 Bugs
 ========
 * Message Box text glitches a little sometimes
-* Issues with current directory folder closing and glitched wallpaper if started from Shortcut
+* Issues with current directory folder closing, and glitched wallpaper if started from Shortcut
 * Steals all your Robux

 Virus Total scan